aridjayarecipes/cutesrecipes.web.app/content/post/2469-easiest-way-to-prepare-award-winning-banana-and-oats-muffin.md

 1. Prepare  Peanut butter (optional) - for drizzle

 These delicious banana oatmeal muffins are made with whole grain oatmeal and juicy well ripened, bananas.
-It&#39;s a delicious moist muffin filled with banana.
+It's a delicious moist muffin filled with banana.
 Banana Oatmeal Muffins. featured in Healthy Breakfast Recipes To Start Your Morning.
 Let the mixture sit for a few minutes, so the oats soak up the liquid and the consistency is like oatmeal.

 <!--inarticleads2-->